Antifreeze Coolant, is a mixture of antifreeze and water, used to collect heat, to regulate engine temperature.

 CAUTION: Hot antifreeze is hazardous and can cause severe burns.
 Do not remove the radiator cap, from a hot engine.

 So, engine oil is an essential fluid for your engine.
 And, it’s important to check the level and keep it topped up.
 Consequently, coolant is also crucial, to the health of your engine.
-As a result, without coolant antifreeze, your engine will suffer extreme damage; even when the temperature outside is moderate.
+As a result, without coolant antifreeze, your engine will suffer extreme damage, even when the temperature outside is moderate.

-While oil provides vital lubrication to moving parts to prevent wear; it can only do this if, the engine is maintained at its optimum operating temperature.
-Finally, antifreeze coolant, helps to cool the engine and without it the engine will overheat; leading to severe damage.
+Above all, oil provides vital lubrication, to moving parts in your engine to prevent wear.
+But, it can only do this, if the engine is maintained, at its optimum operating temperature.
+Finally, antifreeze coolant, helps to cool the engine and without it the engine will overheat, leading to severe damage.